 Backset: 2-3/4", on both types, cylindrical and mortise.

-Keyway: 6 pin, brand and type as specified.
+Keyway: 6 pin, brand and type as specified

 Lock Types:

 For interior doors, use Schlage* “L” Series mortise locksets with 06A type lever handles or use Sargent “8200” Series mortise locksets with the LNL design lever.
 Choice will be dependent upon the existing hardware in the building or usage requirements for the new project.
 If unknown verify with FMO Key Shop.